-A student may file an Appeal to the Appeals Committee to attempt to receive financial aid.
-The Appeals Committee consists of the Associate Vice President of Financial Aid, Director of Financial Aid, Associate Provost, Registrar, Associate Director of Advising and Academic Success and Assistant Director of Continuing Education.
+A student may file an appeal to the Satisfactory Academic Progress (SAP)Appeals Committee to attempt to receive financial aid.
+The Appeals Committee consists of the Associate Vice-President of Enrollment Management, Assistant Vice President of Financial Aid, Associate Provost for Student Success and Retention, Registrar and Associate Director of Advising and Academic Success and Continuing Education and Graduate Studies advising staff as appropriate.

-Please note these appeals are separate from academic appeals.
+Please note these appeals are separate from both academic appeals and appeals to participate in varsity athletics while on academic notice.

-Grounds for filing a financial aid appeal must be due to an extraordinary circumstance such as a documented serious medical condition or death of an immediate family member that interfered with a student's performance.
+Grounds for filing a financial aid appeal may include a documented serious medical condition, death of an immediate family member, or an unusual circumstance that interfered with a student's performance.

-A student, themselves, must file the Appeal and explain in detail why they were unable to maintain Satisfactory Academic Progress, and to detail their plan for returning to Satisfactory Academic Progress status.
-All appropriate supporting documentation should be included with the Appeal.
-Appeals should be submitted online by using the appeal form located on the myCurry portal under the Finances tab.
-Please note: Incomplete appeal forms cannot be reviewed by the Appeals Committee.
+A student, themselves, must submit the Appeal and include the reason for being unsuccessful in achieving satisfactory academic progress and explain in detail why they were unable to maintain Satisfactory Academic Progress, and to detail their plan to return to Satisfactory Academic Progress status.
+All supporting documentation should be included with the Appeal.
+Appeals should be submitted online by using the appeal form located on the myCurry portal under the finances tab.
+Please note: The Appeals Committee cannot review incomplete appeal forms.

-If you do not have access to the portal, please contact Student Financial Services at 617-333-2354 or finaid@curry.edu for instructions on how to submit an appeal.
+If you do not have access to the portal, please contact Student Financial Services at 617-333-2354 or finaid@curry.edu for instructions to submit an appeal.